amplafi/amplafi-tools/README.md

 3. The console window might prompt for things (but not in Windows) so pay attention and answer the questions/prompts.

 4. If the build fails then
-    a) read the error and see if it is something easy like github not being setup properly, correct github setupcommand
+    * read the error and see if it is something easy like github not being setup properly, correct github setupcommand
-    b) check the known issues below
+    * check the known issues below
-    c) make sure you were in the correct directory before running the command
+    * make sure you were in the correct directory before running the command

 5. Rerun if needed until success:
 <pre> apache-ant-1.8.4/bin/ant opensource-one-time-setup </pre>